 - Notifying the family

-Suzi has been working in the perioperative field for the past decade.
-Her passion lies in perianaesthesia nursing and has been seeking to advance the field over the past few years.
-She is a tutor/lecturer for Western Sydney University [WSU] in the Bacheor of Nursing program and WSU The College in their Academic Pathways Programs.
-She is the unit coordinator at WSU The College for the subjects Health Communication and Skills in Health Science.
+Suzi Querruel has been working in the perioperative field for the past decade.
+Her passion lies in perianaesthesia nursing, and she has been seeking to advance the field over the past few years.
+She is a tutor and lecturer for Western Sydney University [WSU] in the Bachelor of Nursing program and WSU The College in their Academic Pathways Programs.
+She is the unit coordinator at WSU The College for the subjects "health communication" and "skills in health science".

-She was previously Anaesthetic Coordinator at Westmead Private Hospital and also has held Sessional Nurse Educator positions at the Australian...
+She was previously anaesthetic coordinator at Westmead Private Hospital and also has held sessional nurse educator posi...